Top Toys of 1970: Nerf Ball, Barbie, Hot Wheels and Analog Toy Box Chaos

 It also sits in an interesting place historically.
 This is still before later toy electronics begin doing too much of the showmanship for the child.
 Lite-Brite requires actual effort.
 You place the pegs, you build the image, and the object rewards your work instead of replacing it.

 The toy also sticks because it lives in memory as both creativity and household nuisance.
 If you owned Lite-Brite, those pegs absolutely migrated into the carpet like they were paying rent.
+That glowing peg chaos is one of the reasons it fits so naturally inside the Craft Kits Made a Mess deep dive.

 Fun Fact / Why It Still Matters Lite-Brite worked because it made ordinary creativity feel theatrical, and that glow was enough to elevate the whole experience.